 IMO considers that, given the safety nature of maritime services, IMO and Administrations should be involved in any decisions to implement CRS and/or SDR systems which could have the potential to impact frequency bands used by the maritime services.

+IATA (October 2011)

+To support the inclusion of regulatory measures in the Radio Regulations that preclude the operation of software defined radios in the bands allocated to aeronautical services unless they are intended and have been properly certified for use in an aeronautical application.

+To support the inclusion of regulatory measures in the Radio Regulations that preclude the operation of cognitive radio systems in bands allocated to aeronautical services.

 WMO position (February 2011)